Akshat53/10times/README.md

 - Create new events with fields such as title, description, date, and time.
 - List all created events on the listing page.
+- Uses **localStorage** to persist event data.
 - Mock API handling for demonstration purposes.
+- Built with **Ant Design** for an intuitive and responsive UI.

+## Live Demo

+You can view the deployed version of the application at [this link](https://10times-sigma.vercel.app/).

+## GitHub Repository

+You can find the source code for the project in this [GitHub repository](https://github.com/Akshat53/10times.git).

 ## Getting Started